eepitsporsche/timed_coding_assessment_quiz/README.md

 ## Usage

-Opening the [Timed Coding Assesment Quiz Webpage] () and clicking the "Start Quiz" button will initiate the quiz time clock countdown of 75 seconds.
+Opening the [Timed Coding Assessment Quiz Webpage] () and clicking the "Start Quiz" button will initiate the quiz time clock countdown of 75 seconds.

 The user will be presented with a series of five multiple choice questions.
 If the user answers a question incorrectly, ten seconds will be deducted from the time clock.